dwille-boomi/boomiBooster_dwille/echo/README.md

 # Basic Echo Service

-Step-by-Step procedure for creating a simple Process that will listen for and echo an HTTP Request payload.
+Step-by-Step procedure for creating a simple Process that will listen for and echo (reflect) back a sample HTTP Request payload.

 ## Purpose and Background